 Flexibility in Time and Space

-Most online courses are self-paced, which allows you to create your own timetable.
-Even webinars, which are a synchronous (in real-time) type of learning, can be watched later.
-This is convenient not only for free-spirited souls that do not want to be constrained by some arbitrary schedules.
-This is first of all an optimal (if not the only) solution for people with jobs, families and other adult responsibilities.
+Most online courses are self-paced, which allows you to create your timetable.
+Even webinars, an asynchronous (in real-time) type of learning, can be watched later.
+It is convenient only for free-spirited souls that do not want to be constrained by some arbitrary schedules.
+It is first of all an optimal (if not the only) solution for people with jobs, families, or other adult responsibilities.

 Distance learning has also been a lifeline for every ambitious person living in a rural area.
-Many US high school students got a chance to take more challenging AP classes specifically thanks to e-learning.
+Many US high school students got a chance to take more challenging AP classes, specifically thanks to e-learning.
 Many foreigners can now study at top American universities without having to leave their home country.
-And what about those people, who can’t attend class due to illness?
-Distance learning has truly been a potent force in bringing equality to the world.
+And what about those people who can’t attend class due to illness?
+Distance learning has genuinely been a potent force in bringing equality to the world.

-Employers use e-learning as a way to standardize knowledge and skills among employees, who live in different countries.
-Via the webinars, they can provide training, exert managerial control or organize a monthly meeting with hundreds of people at the same time.
+Employers use e-learning to standardize knowledge and skills among employees who live in different countries.
+Through webinars, they can provide training, exert managerial control or organize a monthly meeting with hundreds of people at the same time.
 Distance learning has become indispensable in the age of globalization.

 According to Best Colleges, 40% of those entering an online program want to change their career.
 At the same time, they do not want to quit their current job to go to a traditional college (again).
-In order to avoid the opportunity as well as the financial loss, they opt for more flexible and relatively inexpensive distance learning.
+To avoid the opportunity and the financial loss, they opt for more flexible and relatively inexpensive distance learning.
 It allows them to test various career options without having to burn bridges.

 Higher Educational Value

 Research revealed that talented students fare much better in an online course than in a standard classroom.
-They are not forced to slow down so that others can keep up.
-They can do everything at their own usually faster pace.
+They are not forced to neglect their studies so that others can keep up.
+They can do everything at their usual pace.

 Slower students, on the other hand, can take their time to understand the material.
-They can re-watch the lectures whenever they want or even re-take the course at a later date without losing the money.
-Their progress is saved, so, they do not have to redo everything from scratch if they decide to do the course at a later time.
+They can re-watch the lectures whenever they want or even retake the course later without losing the money.
+Their progress is kept safe, so they do not have to do everything from scratch if they decide to do the course later.

-It does not matter if you are shy or not: there is no need to raise your hand, as you can just leave an instant message to a presenter.
+It doesn’t matter if you are shy or not: there is no need to raise your hand, as you can leave an instant message to a presenter.
 All these advanced tools really help level the field for hundreds of students around the globe.
 They also allow teachers to save time on activities such as grading and focus more on their students.

 Despite all the amazing advantages, e-learning is not devoid of drawbacks.
 Here are some of them:

 Distance learning is often performed in isolation.
-This prevents students from forming lasting relationships with their peers as well as professors, which is detrimental to their mental health.
+It prevents students from forming lasting relationships with their peers and professors, which is detrimental to their mental health.
 This also often prevents them from quickly correcting their mistakes: many online teachers take quite some time to answer in forums.
 That is why webinars are a better type of e-learning: instant messages allow students to improve immediately.